Sandy Vee: Early success

-Vee was DJing at the “Fuck Me I'm Famous” party at Pacha Ibiza when David Guetta approached him after a set and told him how much he loved his track Bleep.
+Vee was DJing at the Fuck Me I'm Famous party at Pacha Ibiza when David Guetta approached him after a set and told him how much he loved his track Bleep.
 The two producers bonded and went into the studio to produce the song that would eventually become "On The Dancefloor" for will.i.am.
 However, according to Vee, "we discovered that not only did we work well together, but we worked fast...
 We figured there was no reason to stop, so we just kept going".
 This led to Vee co-producing 8 songs on Guetta's globally successful record One Love.

 Recent work

 After the success with One Love, Vee became a desired name on the pop production circuit.
 Sandy went on to work with Norwegian production duo Stargate, who Sandy described their initial meeting in 2009 as: "I played them a few tunes I was working on at the time and they went crazy for one in particular...so we worked together and finished it".
 The first track the group worked on was eventually placed with Sean Kingston.

 Stargate and Vee continued to work together, producing hits for Katy Perry ("Firework"), Rihanna ("Only Girl (In the World)", "S&M") and Ne-Yo ("Beautiful Monster"), Britney Spears ("Selfish"), and more.

-Sandy currently lives in New York where he has since his production credits increase exponentially with credits on records for Taio Cruz, Pitbull, Selena Gomez, Nikki Williams.
+Sandy currently lives in New York where he has since exponentially increased his production credits with credits on records for Taio Cruz, Pitbull, Selena Gomez, Nikki Williams.